 Broadway Cast, 2009 (Masterworks Broadway) No stars; not recommended.
 Here, for what it’s worth, is an audio memento of a misguided 2009 Broadway revival of West Side Story.
 While the production itself was primarily damaged by the willfully odd direction of the show’s book writer, Arthur Laurents, the cast album is more specifically undone by the musical direction and conducting of Patrick Vaccariello.
 His reading of the score begins with a loose performance of the orchestral “Prologue,” and things don’t get much better thereafter; “The Rumble” is conducted stolidly, and Vaccariello drags the tempi for many of the vocal numbers.
 Among the singers, the female leads come across best: Josefina Scaglione’s sweet yet strong soprano is right for Maria, and Tony Award winner Karen Olivo is alternately sexy, funny, and ferocious as Anita.
 Matt Cavenaugh sings prettily if somewhat nasally as Tony, but he takes many liberties with musical phrasing and note values, and his delivery of the spoken dialogue included on the recording is extremely stiff.
 Cavenaugh also stumbles in his far-from-credible New York accent — as does Cody Green, whose intentional mispronunciation of the “r” consonant makes his Riff sound like he requires the services of a speech therapist.
 When this production opened, much was made of the decision to have Lin-Manuel Miranda (composer/lyricist of Broadway’s In the Heights and, later, Hamilton) translate some of Stephen Sondheim’s lyrics to be sung in Spanish by the Puerto Rican characters, in order to emphasize the clash of cultures that bears significantly on the show’s plot.
 This might have seemed like a good idea in theory, but in practice, it didn’t work — certainly not in those sections of the “Quintet” version of “Tonight” when the Jets and Sharks, respectively, sing in English and Spanish at the same time.
 (Most of the Spanish lyrics were eliminated from this production as the run continued, but not before they were recorded on the cast album.)
 All of these flaws, plus the unwise choices to have a boy soprano sing “Somewhere” and to throw a silly vocal competition into “I Feel Pretty” (sung in Spanish as “Me Siento Hermosa”), make this a highly problematic addition to the West Side Story discography, so much so that it’s not recommended for listening despite its few pluses. — M.P.

 San Francisco Symphony Concert Cast, 2014 (S.F.
-Symphony, 2CDs) (3 / 5) This is an honorable, limited-edition recording of West Side Story that nevertheless reveals once again how difficult it can be to cast performers who are perfect for the leading roles — even in a case like this, where the presentation was in concert form.
+Symphony, 2CDs) (3 / 5) This is an honorable, limited-edition recording of West Side Story that nevertheless reveals once again how difficult it can be to cast performers who are perfect for the leading roles — even in a case like this, where the presentation was in concert form, and therefore finding performers who are credible as teenagers is less of an issue than in a full production.
 Alexandra Silber is generally very fine as Maria, even if she occasionally distorts note values and phrases too freely.
-As Tony, Cheyenne Jackson displays an innately beautiful baritenor and excellent musical theater instincts, but he has a distracting habit of very obviously manipulating or “placing” his voice differently for various passages of the score; sometimes he’s a little throaty, sometimes a bit nasal, other times just right.
+As Tony, Cheyenne Jackson displays an innately beautiful baritenor and excellent musical theater instincts, but he has a distracting habit of obviously manipulating or “placing” his voice differently for various passages of the score; sometimes he’s a little throaty, sometimes a bit nasal, sometimes just right.
 Kevin Vortmann, who has shone in other roles, sounds rather too “legit” for Riff, and when the Jets and Sharks are singing as a group, they sound more like a large-size concert chorus of trained voices (which they are) than a small band of street toughs.
 But Jessica Vosk is definitely among the top-tier Anitas, and Julia Bullock sings “Somewhere” gorgeously.
 The score is presented note-complete and is well conducted overall by Michael Tilson Thomas, even if he sometimes indulges in the penchant of some classical music conductors to set too-slow tempi in WSS. (“I Have a Love” and the opening section of “America” are two examples.)
 Quite a bit of dialogue is included here, some lines delivered more persuasively than others.
 The state-of-the-art sound of the recording is spectacular. — M.P.